-Type of course: 2 hours of lecturing/discussion groups/week Contents: The course covers the following types of mass spectrometry: sector instruments, quadrupole instruments, time of flight instruments, and ion cyclotron resonance instruments.
+Start term: Autumn parallel Terms: Autumn parallel Mandatory activities: Assignments and lab. rapport to be presented in plenum.
+Prerequisites: General chemistry, KJM100 or equivalent.
+Organic chemistry, KJM210 or equivalent.
+Analytic chemistry, KJM240 or equivalent.
+Credit reduction: For students who have completed KJM313: 8 credits reduction, for those who have completed KJB320 or KJB420: 2 credits reduction.
+Type of course: 6 hours of lecturing/discussion/week.
+Contents: The course covers the following types of mass spectrometry: sector instruments, quadrupole instruments, time of flight instruments, and ion cyclotron resonance instruments.
 The course also covers the interpretation of mass spectra and the types of interface used for different types of analyses.
-Learning outcomes: Give knowledge of both the practical and theoretical background for using mass spectrometry, e.g. GC-MS, MALDI-MS and LC-MS. The candidates should be able to use mass spectrometry for identifying organic and biological compounds.
-Candidates are to have knowledge of, and be familiar with, the various techniques used to separate ions in a mass spectrometer, such as quadrupole (Q), sector instruments (B and ESA), TOF, ion traps and FT- ICR.
-Interpretation of mass spectra is a central topic in the course and candidates will spend time interpreting structures.
-Students will become familiar with the theory behind the different fragmentations of various compounds formed by different ionization techniques.
-Methods of examination: Final Written exam Grading: A-F Examination aids: Simple calculator, no other examination aids KJM314 Applied Organic Analytical Chemistry Applied Organic Analytical Chemistry Credits: 10 Language: English upon request Staff/institute: Roland Kallenborn/ IKBM Teachers: Dag Ekeberg, Morten Sørlie, Yngve Stenstrøm First time the course is offered: SPRING 2012 Start term: Spring parallel Terms: Spring parallel Mandatory activities: Assignments and project rapport to be presented in plenum.
-Prerequisites: The course is based on scientific knowledge provided by KJM310 \'Chromatography\' and KJM313 \'Mass Spectrometry\' (or equal courses).
+Learning outcomes: Give knowledge of both the practical and theoretical background for using mass spectrometry, such as for instance GC-MS, MALDI-MS and LC-MS. The candidates should be able to use mass spectrometry for identifying organic and biological compounds.
+Candidates are to have knowledge of, and be familiar with, the various techniques used to separate the ions in a mass spectrometer, such as quadrupole, sector instruments (magnets and ESA), TOF, ion traps and FT-ICR.
+Spectrum interpretation is a central topic in the course and candidates will spend time interpreting structures.
+Students will become familiar with the theory behind the different fragmentations of various compounds in different mass spectrometers.
+Methods of examination: Final Oral exam Grading: A-F Assessment methods: Final oral examination.